ronroc/CarND---Traffic-Sign-Classifier/README.md

 | Bumpy Road      		| Bumpy Road   									|

-The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 80%.
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-The top classes predicted by the network is shown in the Ipython notebook
+The top classes predicted by the network is shown in the submission file

-For the first image, the model is  sure that this is a - Bumpy Road
+For the second image, the model is  sure that this is a - Bumpy Road.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|